steveseguin/whip/README.md

-# WHIP server-side API for VDO.Ninja
+# WHIP server code for VDO.Ninja
 A VDO.Ninja-specific WHIP/WHEP API and integration wrapper

 There are multiple goals of this project: